MicrosoftDocs/power-automate-docs/articles/desktop-flows/alm/alm-solution.md

 ---

 # Add cloud flow, desktop flow and connection reference
 At this point you have created a solution.
-Let's add a Desktop Flow and a Cloud Flow to this solution.
+Let's add a desktop Flow and a cloud flow to this solution.
 If you haven't created a solution yet, [create a solution and a publisher](/power-platform/alm/solution-concepts-alm#solution-lifecycle)

-> Please note that in order for a Cloud Flow to be added in a solution, it needs to be created in the solution, you cannot add a cloud flow to a solution after its creation.
+> Please note that in order for a cloud flow to be added in a solution, it needs to be created in the solution, you cannot add a cloud flow to a solution after its creation.

 ## Create a desktop flow
 Follow those steps: